awjchen/SonoCleaner/doc/usersGuide.md

 Now let's inspect the first cluster of level-shifts.

-- **Left click on the first cluster of level-shifts at (12.5 s, 17.5 mm)**, that is, at about a time of 12.5 s and a distance of 17.5 mm, in order to center the display over them.
+- **Left click on the first cluster of level-shifts at (12.5 s, 17.5 mm)** (that is, at about a time of 12.5 s and a distance of 17.5 mm) in order to center the display over them.
 - Then, to zoom in, **scroll with the mouse wheel while holding the Control key until one can observe four separate level-shifts.** You may need to